Controlled Unclassified Information

 The Controlled Unclassified Information (CUI) Office logo.

-Controlled Unclassified Information (CUI) is a category of unclassified information within the U.S. Federal government.
-The CUI program was created by President Obama’s Executive Order 13556 to create a streamlined method for information sharing and safeguarding.
+Controlled Unclassified Information (CUI) is a category of unclassified information within the U.S. federal government.
+The CUI program was created by President Barack Obama’s Executive Order 13556 to create a streamlined method for information sharing and safeguarding.
 The Information Security Oversight Office (ISOO) acts as the Executive Agent (EA) of the National Archives and Records Administration (NARA), and is responsible for oversight of the CUI program.
 The ISOO monitors the implementation of the CUI program by executive branch agencies.
 CUI will replace agency specific labels such as For Official Use Only (FOUO), Sensitive But Unclassified (SBU), and Law Enforcement Sensitive (LES) on new data and some data with legacy labels will also qualify as Controlled Unclassified Information.
 Federal contractors who handle CUI will be required to self-assess (or, in some cases, require a government official to review) with the Cybersecurity Maturity Model Certification (CMMC) under the Cyber AB (Accreditation Board).

 History

-A Presidential memorandum of May 9, 2008, signed by President George W. Bush, assigned responsibility to the National Archives (NARA) for overseeing and managing the implementation of the CUI framework.
+A presidential memorandum of May 9, 2008, signed by President George W. Bush, assigned responsibility to the National Archives (NARA) for overseeing and managing the implementation of the CUI framework.
 This memorandum was rescinded by Executive Order 13556 of November 4, 2010, and the guidelines previously outlined within it were expanded upon to improve uniformity across all Federal agencies and to develop a standard policy regarding the controlled unclassification process itself.